 If your restaurant has a website or blog outside of Facebook, adding ‘like’ and ‘share’ buttons across your platforms is a great way to redirect traffic back to your Facebook restaurant page.
 Try using an interesting call-to-actions like “Want to see more from us?” to encourage people to visit.

 If you send a lot of emails on a daily basis, try adding your Facebook link to your email signature to grab a few more profile views from potentially interested people.

 9. Schedule posts for the weekend

-Social media marketing is a full time job, and this means posting content over the weekends when number of active users spike.
+Social media marketing is a full-time job, and this means posting content over the weekends when the number of active users spikes.
 If you don’t want to be online on your days off, Facebook gives you the option of scheduling posts for future dates.

 A couple of minutes every week means you have a constant flow of engaging content for your followers.